Ashton Kutcher's new partner? Jeanine Mason, 'So You Think You Can Dance' winner.

 The rehearsal for Ade and Jeanine does not look that hot, but when they come out to perform they alter the temperature up hundreds of degrees!
 I am indecisive to call it a Samba; Lois Van Amstel’s choreography seemed to gravitate in a wavering space where samba, rumba, waltz and disco float around, touch and coexist.
 In this irresolute Samba, however, Jeanine still managed to standout; Ade not so much and that is reflected in the judges’ comments (except Mary, who neglects to mention anything about Jeanine).
 Lil’ C (who motivated this wordy blog tonight) regales us with his expectation of an appreciation of explosions of excellence as universes smash, but somehow he thinks that it was not down enough—I guess that means it fizzled for him (or at least that’s what I think he said).

 Broadway for Melissa and Evan.
 My mind wonders if Melissa lies as she says how excited she is to partner with Evan.
 With a Broadway routine out of My Fair Lady, choreographed by Tyce, this is a number tailor-made for Evan.
-The costuming is odd, both in their undies.
-As the Fair Lady would have said “not me cup'o tee.”
+The costuming is

 A strong enough solo performance by Ade, he shows off some of the strengths that have gotten him in this sextet (i.e., trio of doubles).